Brands come and go, but blame it on luck or sheer marketing smarts, some names have stood the test of time.

-5. National Book Store
+1. National Book Store.

 Yes, there was a certain Datu Puti who, along with 9 other Bornean Datus, allegedly arrived in Iloilo during the pre-colonial era.
 However, the Reyes family, who founded the popular brand of condiments in the 1970s, said that history or legend has nothing to do with their products.

 Datu Puti is simply a mash-up of their mother’s surname (“datu”) and the Filipino translation of white (“puti”), which is the primary color of the traditional palm vinegar or sukang paombong.
-[Image source]

-3. Max’s Restaurant
+3. Max’s Restaurant.

 Since the military camp was close to his residence at that time, Maximo gladly welcomed American soldiers as drinking buddies.
 They soon looked for something to eat so Maximo’s niece, Ruby Trota, concocted a fried chicken recipe that started it all.

 Bonus trivia: After the war, Max’s closed down for a year since their loyal customers (i.e. the American soldiers) already left the country.
-But thanks to “word of mouth” marketing, the first store in Scout Tuason, Quezon City soon recovered.
+But thanks to “word of mouth” marketing, the first store in Scout Tuason, Quezon City soon reopened.
 The rest, as they say, is fried chicken history.

-2. Ginebra San Miguel
+4. Ginebra San Miguel.

 What’s in a name?
 As its logo suggests, Ginebra San Miguel, the oldest brand of gin in the country, was named after St. Michael.
 But unknown to many, the iconic painting showing an angel triumphing over the devil has an interesting trivia to tell.